The term case management refers to the assessment process for adults with complex and long term care and support needs.

 - ensure the services which are provided are person centred;

 - delivery of service provision in a timely manner, and with an ethos of supporting adults with care and support needs to live safe and independent lives, as far as possible.
-This includes encouraging positive risk taking (see Personalisation and Risk Assessment);
+This includes encouraging positive risk taking (see chapters on Personalisation and Risk Assessment);

 - encourage independence through innovative ways of supporting adults, and their carers, including the use of individual budgets and care and support plans;